What is machine learning and why is it important?

 What is machine learning used for?

 Some governments have been spooked by this form of machine learning and it has caused a number to implement regulations that aim to limit its use.
 In the UK, the Cabinet Office's Race Disparity Unit and the Centre for Data Ethics and Innovation (CDEI) teamed up to research potential bias in algorithmic decision-making.
-The US government also decided to pilot diversity regulations for AI research that minimises the risk of racial or sexual bias in computer systems.
+The US government also decided to pilot diversity regulations for AI research that minimize the risk of racial or sexual bias in computer systems.

 What machine learning can and cannot do

-What machine learning can be used for:
+What can machine learning be used for?

 • Voice recognition